wabkur/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-function that increments and calls a function
+script by adding a new function incr that increments the integer value